AlexeySlvv/tomato/README.md

-# Potato: The Package You Don't Have to Install
+# Potato: A Lightweight Tool for Debugging and Testing Python Code

 ## What is Potato?